mehedikhan72/CSE108-Wumpus-World/README.md

 ## How to run the game in your local machine
  - Clone the repository
+ - Make sure you have g++ installed in your machine
  - Make sure you are in the folder containing the file 'wumpus.cpp'
- - Run the following command
+ - Run the following command in your terminal
     ```
     g++ wumpus.cpp -o a;./a
     ```